-Affects of New Buildings on Amenity Value on or near the Site
+Effects of New Building on Amenity Value on or near the Site

-6.1 The existing trees located around the periphery of the site will be retained.
-These screen the site.
+6.1 The existing trees located around the periphery of the site will be retained with the possible exception of T2.
+These in conjunction with hedges screen the site.
 The trees have a high amenity value and they are to be retained in the proposed development.
 The proposal will remove trees internal to the site that have a very limited public visibility or potential visibility.
 Therefore, the amenities of the area will not be adversely affected by the proposed development.